America The Beautiful Pass: Is The US National Parks Pass Worth It?

 • Nevada – Great Basin

-• North Carolina/Tennessee – Great Smoky Mountains (however, parking tag costs will be implemented in 2023)
+• North Carolina/Tennessee – Great Smoky Mountains (you need a parking tag)

 • Ohio – Cuyahoga Valley